One Night Stand (Mis-Teeq song)

+Critical reception

+Siobhan Grogan from NME felt that "One Night Stand" was disappointing, describing it as Mis-Teeq "weakest release so far."
+She argued that the song represented a technically polished but emotionally uninspired example of UK garage, delivered so mechanically that it seemed scripted.
+Grogan further suggested that the group failed to convey genuine feeling in the record.

+Commercial performance

+"One Night Stand" achieved commercial success in several international markets and marked Mis-Teeq's breakthrough outside the United Kingdom, achieving chart placements across multiple international territories.
+Released as the third single from Lickin' on Both Sides, the song peaked at number five on the UK Singles Chart, becoming the group’s third consecutive top-ten single in the country.
+Internationally, it reached number 12 in Ireland, number 16 in New Zealand, and number 17 in both Australia and Denmark, while also charting in Flanders, France, and Switzerland.
+Furthermore, on 18 March 2022, nearly two decades after its release, the single was certified Silver by the British Phonographic Industry (BPI) for achieving more than 200,000 combined sales and streaming units in the United Kingdom.

 Music videos

 Two music videos were created for the single "One Night Stand".
 The original UK version, directed by Phil Griffin, took place in a club.
 The video displayed elaborate colors and clothing of the early 2000s.
 The music video starts out with Sabrina Washington getting ready and singing acapella to "All I Want", while Su-Elise Nash and Alesha Dixon sit and wait.
 Nash interrupts Dixon while she is watching the "All I Want" music video to play an advance CD copy of their debut album.
-The girls are then seen walking down of their hotel and into a cab to the club.
+The girls are then seen walking out of their hotel and into a cab to the club.
 After the bridge, the Sunship version of the song is played displaying the garage sound Mis-Teeq became famous for.
-After the song ends, the girls and their dancers return to the hotel room to discuss the people they met in the club and listen to the album.
+After the song ends, the girls and their friends return to the hotel room to discuss the dancers they met in the club and listen to the album.

 The US version, directed by Jake Nava, features the girls at an underground garage fashion show.
 Because this song was the follow-up "Scandalous" in the US, a darker, sexier image is shown in the video to match the aesthetic of their debut album in the states.
 The US video uses the US single mix, which utilizes a slightly different drum beat and additional adlib vocals from Dixon.